Boblo Island Amusement Park: Attractions

+The Falling Star, Log Flume, Enterprise, Sky Tower (Space Needle), Ferris wheel, a zoo, and a carousel were the signature attractions.
+Screamer, a double corkscrew; Nightmare, an indoor all-dark ride; and Sky Streak (previously named Thunder Bolt), a steel out-and-back design, were its three roller coasters.
+To move visitors around the island, the park had a small railroad.

 Boblo's Scootaboats, which were very similar to well known Bumper Cars, were a popular ride.
 The cars operated by drawing power from an overhead electric grid unlike the Bumper Boats in use today.
+The Super-Satellite Jet Ride was also popular among visitors.
+Other rides included the Swan Boats, the Whip, Wild Mouse, Tilt-a-Whirl, and Dodge'em Cars.

 Beginning in 1952, Joe Short, a man of diminutive physical stature, was employed as 'Captain Boblo', and traveled on the boats entertaining passengers of all ages.
 He wore a variety of colorful clothing, including a large hat with 'Captain Bob Lo' on the peak, and was typically equipped with binoculars for navigation purposes.
 He previously worked for Ringling Brothers Circus and captivated children with adventurous tales and knock-knock jokes until his retirement in 1974, at the age of 90.
 After the boats docked at night back in Detroit, Mr. Short continued entertaining at the local bars and taverns he frequented.